paathelb/paathelb.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+-->

+I'm currently a Research Assistant at HKUST Intelligent Transportation Lab led by Prof. Hong Lo.
+I obtained my MPhil at HKUST advised by Tong Zhang.
+Broadly, my research interests are in applications of AI to engineering.
+Specifically, I am interested in transporation, computer vision, and uncertainty quantification.